 Deduplicate your CRM

 Duplicate records occur for many reasons, in the life cycle of a CRM system.
-We have built the Paribus family of products to address this issue head on.
+We have built the Paribus 365 products to address this issue head on.
 However, having a technology to address the problem is only part of the solution.
 You also need to consider where and when to deduplicate your CRM.

 This series of articles looks at a couple of common scenarios and offers recommendations on how to plan the attack on your duplicate data.
-Some of the details in the recommendations are made with Paribus Discovery in mind, but may apply to other deduplication products.
+Some of the details in the recommendations are made with Paribus in mind, but may apply to other deduplication products.

 Scenario 1 – A brand new CRM system to deduplicate